 The “Big South,” South Caicos is the commercial fishing center of the Turks and Caicos.
 Many parts of the island remain unblemished invoking images of the days of when pirates ruled these seas.
 This is the Caribbean untouched, the way it used to be.

 These days, besides kite boarding, kayaking, snorkeling and SUP, scuba diving is one of the chief attractions of South Caicos.
-The newly completed East Bay Resort is also in the process of setting up a dive school, with a divemaster available for guided tours.
+The newly completed and stunning Sailrock Resort and Villas is a perfect spot to enjoy South Caicos.
+East Bay Resort is another lovely resort in South Caicos and they have a full dive shop onsite.

 How to Get There